versini-org/node-cli/packages/bundlesize/README.md

 };
 ```

+**Note on threshold with subgroups**: When using subgroup headers, the threshold is applied consistently.
+If individual file changes are below the threshold (and thus treated as zero), the sub-bundle total will also reflect this.
+For example, if file A changes by +3 bytes and file B changes by +4 bytes with a threshold of 5, both individual changes are ignored, and the sub-bundle will show no change (even though the raw total would be +7 bytes).

 #### Report with subgroup headers (multiple tables)

 You can interleave header objects inside the `sizes` array to break the report output into multiple markdown tables.
 Each header object must contain a `header` property (any markdown heading is allowed).
 A sub-bundle total line will be printed after each group along with its diff to previous stats (if available), followed by the overall bundle size and status at the end.